How To Make A Chicken First Aid Kit

 A vitamin and electrolyte supplement is helpful during times of stress including excessive heat, molting, and illness.

+Intestinal parasites can infect chickens, but these are not as common as you might think.
 Some chicken owners swear by natural dewormers like Verm-x, but there isn’t any scientific evidence to support their efficacy.

-Wazine is sold over the counter for chickens but does not treat all types of intestinal parasites, and the eggs of treated chickens cannot be consumed for 2 weeks.
+Wazine, for example, does not treat all types of intestinal parasites and the eggs of treated chickens cannot be consumed for 2 weeks.

 Consult a veterinarian to diagnose and treat severe intestinal parasite infections.